DEVANSH-KUMAR-SINGH/EDA-and-Insights-Generation-for-AtliQ-Grands/README.md

 ---

-AtliQ Grands is a hospitality chain operating multiple hotel properties.
-This project performs an **Exploratory Data Analysis (EDA)** on AtliQ Grands’ historical booking and hotel performance data to uncover trends, operational insights, and revenue patterns.
+AtliQ Grands is a well-established hospitality chain operating across major cities in India.
+This project performs an **Exploratory Data Analysis (EDA)** on historical booking and hotel performance data to uncover trends, operational insights, and revenue patterns that can support data-driven decision-making.

-The analysis is implemented in a Jupyter Notebook using Python data analytics libraries.

 ---

+## 🏨 Business Context

+AtliQ Grands operates across **four major cities in India**:

+- Delhi
+- Mumbai
+- Bangalore
+- Hyderabad

+With nearly **20 years of experience** in the hospitality industry, the company has built a strong market presence and is now aiming to **expand its business operations**.

+---

+## 🏢 Hotel Portfolio

+AtliQ Grands manages multiple hotel brands catering to different customer segments:

+- **AtliQ Seasons**
+- **AtliQ Exotica**
+- **AtliQ Bay**
+- **AtliQ Palace**

+Each brand is designed to serve a distinct level of luxury and customer experience.

+---

+## 🛏️ Room Categories

+The hotels offer **four types of suites**:

+- Presidential
+- Premium
+- Elite
+- Standard

+These categories help AtliQ Grands cater to both premium and budget-conscious customers.

+---

+## 🌐 Booking Channels

+Customers can book rooms through multiple platforms:

+- AtliQ Grands’ **official website**
+- **Third-party booking platforms** (e.g., MakeMyTrip, etc.)
+- **Offline bookings**

+While this multi-channel approach increases reach, it also introduces complexity in tracking performance and revenue.

+---

+## ⚠️ Business Problem

+AtliQ Grands is currently facing intense competition from other hospitality chains, leading to:

+- Declining **revenue**
+- Loss of **market share**
+- Reduced **occupancy rates**

+To overcome these challenges, the company has onboarded a **data analytics initiative** to analyze historical data and generate actionable insights for business growth and expansion.

+---

-## 🚀 Project Objectives
+## 🎯 Project Objectives

-- Import and explore raw datasets
-- Clean and transform booking and hotel data
+- Understand booking and occupancy trends
-- Perform descriptive and visual analysis
+- Analyze revenue performance across hotels and room types
+- Identify patterns across booking platforms
-- Generate insights useful for business decision-making in hospitality
+- Generate insights to support strategic decision-making

 ---